ChunChiehHuang18/CourseSelection/README.md

 ## Java Doc
 You can find this Project's Java doc in doc folder

+## Test Script
+You can find the Python version of test script in the test-script folder.
+It allows you to insert multiple data at once and includes test script of all available API.

+Start test script
+1. pip install -r requirements.txt
+2. python test.py

 ## Start Http Service
 Method 1: Uber-jar